Photo Credit Charanjit Chana

 While the Scarlett O’Hara pretty much went the way of its namesake into retirement, bartenders still receive an order for the cocktail on occasion, and other concoctions, such as the Alabama Slammer, have emerged to keep Southern Comfort relevant.

 Overall, I think the fact that it is Southern product

 , and that its name and marketing efforts evoke the gentile Southern mystique, help the brand maintain its allure.
 Cause it’s certainly not the taste.

 I’d also be willing to bet that Southern Comfort marketing has long targeted those from up north who just wish they could enjoy the refined living of the Southern states.
 I would guess that sales of Southern Comfort predominate from the north, and that the majority of those claiming to love Southern Comfort reside in the north, where folks just don’t know any better.

 Didn’t P.T.
 Barnum say that “there’s a sucker born every minute….” and that most of them lived up north?

 Anyway, now that I have thoroughly disparaged this drink that purportedly honors the South, I’ll throw a bone to those few of you who actually enjoy Southern Comfort.

-Herein then, I present you with the Southern Hurricane:
+Herein then, I present you with a Southern Comfort Drink, the Southern Hurricane:

 1.5 oz Southern Comfort